-lays out the terms and conditions of your employment, including the employment conditions, the rights, responsibilities and duties of an employee.
+An Employment Contract is typically a written statement between an employee and their employer.
+It lays out the terms and conditions of employment, including the employment conditions, the rights, responsibilities and duties of an employee.

-It is important to include these terms and conditions in an employment contract, so that both employer and employee are aware of their responsibilities going forward, and are clear on any rules and regulations regarding the job.
+It is important to include these terms and conditions in an Employment Contract so that both employer and employee are aware of their responsibilities going forward and clear any rules and regulations regarding the job.

-This LawBite article will detail the terms and conditions of an employment contract, as well as what employment policies are required by law in an employment contract.
+This article will detail the terms and conditions of an Employment Contract and what employment policies are required by law.

-This contract of employment comprises two types of contractual terms.
-These are express terms, and implied terms.
+This contract of employment comprises two types of contractual terms, and these are express terms and implied terms.

 Express terms are terms in the contract of employment which have been agreed upon between employee and employer.
 These include:

 - How much will the employee get paid

 - The employee’s hours of work (there is a legal limit for most employees on the maximum number of hours they can work each week)

 - Holiday pay (and how much holiday pay the employee is entitled to).